flukis/fishery/EXPLANATION.md

 ## Speed Problem

-My plan is use a webworker to cache the data with stale while revalidate method, but the problem is the API doesnt provide a header to inform `max-age` of the data so we need to do manually in client side.
+My plan is use a webworker to cache the data with stale while revalidate method, but the problem is the API doesnt provide a header to inform `max-age` of the data so we need to do manually in client side, need to found a way to do caching without that `max-age` information.

 ## Mobile View And Desktop View

-I come with approach __adaptive design__ not __responsive__ design, it will fit based on screen width before the render.
+I come with approach __adaptive design__ not __responsive__ design, icome with this approach because i think server data on mobile and desktp is different and need different view.
+In __addaptive design__, it will fit the look of the table based on screen width, it happen before the render.

+1. Desktop View
 For the desktop view, i come with common solution that is showing list of data using table with pagination.

 ![Screenshot from desktop view](desktop-view.png)

+2. Mobile View
-For the mobile view, i come with approach to combine some data and leaving only 2 column, the `Komoditas` and `Price`, in `Komoditas` i combine data from the `size`, `province` and `city` to it so i can get compact view that still __readable from my perspective__.
+For the mobile view, i come with approach to combine some data and leaving only 2 column, the `Komoditas` and `Price`, in `Komoditas` i combine data from the `size`, `province` and `city`, with this approach i can get compact view that still __readable from my perspective__.

 ![Screenshot from mobile view](mobile-view.png)